-- PHUSE date shifting Offset a date value according to the scheme defined in the Pharmaceutical Users Software Exchange (PHUSE) CDISC SDTM anonymization standard [2].
-This scheme determines a delta for each patient based on a difference between a date in the trial available for all patients (in this case the first visit date) and an anchor date (in this case, 15 April 2004). - Suppression The original value is replaced with an empty cell.
-The following type of suppression was applied for this project: - global suppression (GS): Occurs when risk measurement determines that no suitable generalized value can be retained and all values in the column are therefore suppressed.
+Software Exchange (PHUSE) CDISC SDTM anonymization standard [3].
+This scheme determines a delta for each patient based on a difference between a date in the trial available for all patients (in this case the first visit date) and an anchor date (in this case, 24 June 2011).

+Suppression The original value is replaced with an empty cell.
+The following types of suppression were applied for this project: